 Understanding Instagram Algorithms for business marketing

 Picture this.
 Your perfect customer opens their Instagram.
 They scroll for an average of 2.95 minutes.
 They like a few cake pictures from their local café, comment on a Reel about cats, and save a meme to share with a friend later.
-As quickly as they arrived, they are back to their Zoom call or the school run.
+As quickly as they arrive, they are back to their Zoom call or the school run.

 They follow your account, so of course, they saw your latest offer.
 Right?